 Constructing the new and improved amenities will require closures of various Park areas at times, including the dog run and ballfield.
 The timing and extent of closures are being coordinated to keep as much of the Park open at a time as possible, and to minimize the closure durations.
 The playground and basketball court will generally remain open throughout.

-Construction is anticipated to be complete in Winter 2022.
+Construction is anticipated to be complete in Spring 2023.

 Chelsea Waterside Dog Run

-The new Chelsea Waterside Dog Run will be almost 3,000 square feet larger than the current dog run, measuring 7,400 square feet as opposed to the current 3,500 square feet in total.
-It will have separate areas for large dogs and small dogs and features innovative canine-friendly water spray jets as well as mounds and boulders.
-New tiered seating and benches will increase the seating capacity for dog owners fivefold — providing more shade and greater comfort.
-The new dog park will be the first new amenity at Chelsea Waterside to open in early Summer 2022 while construction on other areas continues into Winter 2022.
+Opened in November 2022, the new Chelsea Waterside Dog Run is nearly 3,000 square feet larger than the current dog run, measuring 7,400 square feet as opposed to the current 3,500 square feet in total.
+It has separate areas for large dogs and small dogs and features innovative canine-friendly water spray jets as well as mounds and boulders.
+New tiered seating and benches increase the seating capacity for dog owners fivefold and provide more shade and greater comfort.

 Note: These construction dates are subject to change due to inclement weather, supply chain issues and more.
 Please visit our alerts page for the latest information regarding necessary closures and schedule updates, and take note of our detour signs when posted.

-- Center of park area anticipated to be closed from October 8, 2021 to Winter 2022 (entire duration of project)
+- Center of park area anticipated to be closed from October 8, 2021 to Spring 2023 (entire duration of project)

-- Overall project anticipated to be complete in Winter 2022
+- Overall project anticipated to be complete in Spring 2023.

 Chelsea Waterside Park was originally built by the NYS Department of Transportation prior to the Hudson River Park’s existence.
 In addition to the upgrades listed above, the Hudson River Park Trust has already completed several enhancements, including a comprehensive reconstruction project of the Chelsea Waterside Playground with a custom-designed, multi-colored, 64-foot wooden slide in the shape of a Pipefish, one of many fish species that lives within Park waters.
 The slide was designed and built by a Denmark-based playground design company, and is the first of their themed playground structures to be installed in the northeastern U.S. The playground also includes multiple water features and reclaimed objects from the waterfront’s storied past.